AfricasTalkingLtd/africastalking-java/README.md

 **Important**:

-- **Remember your API key has to be kept secret, so hard-coding it into an apk or a jar you publish is a security risk.**
+- Remember your API key has to be kept secret, so hard-coding it into an apk or a jar you publish is a security risk, for usage on Android, [read this](doc/ANDROID.md).

 - The old `AfricasTalkingGateway` class is still available, but is being phased out! :)